Global Youth Service Fund | UMC YoungPeople

 • Preference will be given to United Methodist projects within the connectional system.
 Projects of other churches and cooperative efforts between religious groups will be favored next.
 Finally, projects sponsored by secular organizations that meet Youth Service Fund criteria will be considered.

 • The goals of the project should be stated clearly and briefly in Stage 1.
-The project review committee needs to be able to visualize the project in action.
-Help us briefly and powerfully understand why the project is important, who it will positively impact, and how that impact will happen.
+Help us understand why the project is important, who it will positively impact, how that impact will happen, and where it will take place.

-• Submitting a specific budget is essential in Stage 2.
+• Submitting a detailed budget is essential in Stage 2.
 Where does all income come from?
-What expenses do your project have?
-No more than 25 percent of Youth Service Fund monies granted may be used for administration or salary.
-A minimum of 75 percent of awarded YSF funds must be used for program development.
+What expenses will your project have?
+No more than 25% of Youth Service Fund monies granted may be used for administration or salary.
+A minimum of 75% of awarded YSF funds must be used for program development.

 • Illustrate church and community support, financial and otherwise, especially in Stage 2.
 Letters of recommendation and support are encouraged from church and community leaders.
 Also, be sure to identify at least five stakeholders/prayer partners that will support your project locally with prayers, presence, gifts, service, and witness.

 • Specify one primary project category to describe your project.
-These are provided as options within the application itself and reflect the vision and values of the Division on Ministries with Young People and Discipleship Ministries.
+These are provided as options within the application itself and reflect the vision and values of the Young People's Connectional Network and Discipleship Ministries.

 • We recommend that applications demonstrate support and awareness from United Methodist churches and United Methodist connections, including the Episcopal office, within the community and region of the application.

-• Grant applications that are recommended for funding will be notified in November or December of their application years of their award status.
+• Grant applications that are recommended for funding will be notified between August and October of their award status.
 Discipleship Ministries will issue a “Good Faith Agreement” that outlines the relationship expectations for the grant recipient and Discipleship Ministries.
 This Good Faith Agreement must be returned in a timely fashion to receive funding.

-• Approved grant recipients will receive two automated reminders about deadlines for mid-year and final reports.
-These will be sent out through the grant administration platform one month prior to the deadline and one week before the deadline.
-Missing the mid-year reporting deadline will result in the cancellation of the second half of funding.
+• Approved grant recipients will receive two automated reminders about deadlines for mid-project and final reports.
 Missing the final reporting deadline will result in disqualification for any future awards for the applicant and their organization.

 • We recognize that serious, extenuating circumstances do happen, so there can be some flexibility with both funding and reporting timeframes.
 This flexibility is an exception to the general rule of applicants meeting timely deadlines.
 Any change in deadline requires proactive communication that results in a clear understanding between the grant recipient and the Discipleship Ministries staff administrating grants, at least two weeks prior to the deadline in question.
 In some cases, extensions may not be possible.